-Harvard Extension School courses are open to the public—no application required.
+Harvard Extension School courses are open to the public, and most require no application.

-Online services lets you create your student account, maintain your contact information, register for courses, make payments, and view your grades.
-Beginning July 6, you can create or update your student account, so you can quickly and easily register when registration opens.
+In online services you may create your student account, maintain your contact information, register for courses, make payments, and view your grades.
+You must be at least 15 years old to create a student account.

-- New students: Select “Register” in the New Student box.
+- New students: Select “Get Started” in the New Student box.
 You will receive a DCE ID number and DCE PIN after entering the required information.

 Learn about prerequisites and placement tests, the English proficiency requirement, credit status options, and enrollment policies.
 Most deadlines are noted in the calendar.
 Take steps now to prepare and meet any requirements that apply to you.